Leaving New Zealand

 Security

 Check the Aviation Security Service website to see what you can take with you when you travel by airplane.
-Check with the airline you’re travelling with, too, for any requirements they have.
+Also check these requirements with the airline you’re travelling on.

 Imaging equipment doesn't damage film and electronic equipment except, in some cases, if there’s repeated exposure.